TaylorTheDeveloper/Timelapse/README.md

 Most steps have been automated.
 Follow the below steps on the device you wish to make a timelapse camera.
 After installTimelapse.sh is complete, the camera will automatically snap and save pictures to azure for your timelapses whenever it has a power source.

+# Cloud Configuration
+The device will set itself up with a device id and create a device configuration in the cloud.
+Settings can be accessed via `CameraCloudConfiguration`.

 Full local setup:
 `*Log in*`
 `passwd pi # optional but recommend changing password`